 The early nap transitions (from five, to four, to three) usually happen quickly and aren’t as problematic.
-It’s the other nap transitions (from three, to two, to one, to none) that tend to frustrate parents.
-Those nap transitions take longer, for one thing (my middle son has been transitioning from one nap to none for the past YEAR), and they seem to affect children more noticeably.
+It’s the other ones (from three, to two, to one, to none) that tend to frustrate parents.
+Those transitions take longer for one thing (my middle son has been transitioning from one nap to none for the past YEAR), and they seem to affect children more noticeably.

-Common Nap Transitions: How To Tell If One’s On The Way
+Common Nap Transitions: How to Tell If One is On the Way

 How will your baby or toddler let you know that a nap transition is coming?
 Here are a few signs to look for: